-- Food and drink options are limited, but you can bring small quantities of food and non-alcoholic drinks with you - but no big coolers.
+- Food and drink options are limited.
+You can bring small quantities of food and non-alcoholic drinks with you - but no big coolers.

 - Baby strollers can be hard to manage at this event because of crowds and uneven terrain.
 Wagons are not allowed.

-- If you want to also see the floats being put together, here's how to see the pre-parade float decorating.
+- If you also want to watch the floats being put together, here's how to see the pre-parade float decorating.

-- If you want to know about options for watching the parade in person or enjoying one of the other Rose Parade events, check the complete guide to the Rose Parade.
+- To find out about options for watching the parade in person or enjoying other Rose Parade events, check the complete guide to the Rose Parade.

 How to Get There

-The easiest way to get to the viewing area is to take a Park and Ride Shuttle from any of three Pasadena locations.
-You can park at any of them and ride to the viewing area.
+The easiest way to get to the viewing area is to take a Park and Ride Shuttle to the viewing area from any of these three Pasadena locations.
 The ride costs a few dollars per person (kids 5 and under are free), but when you arrive, you get priority entrance.

-If you have a car full of people, try one of the paid lots near Pasadena High School.
+If you have a car full of people, it may be less expensive to try one of the paid lots near Pasadena High School.